sw4/cd3/README.md

             orient: null // optional (string) can be any d3 axis orient string. ticks:{ // optional (object)
                 rotate: 0, // optional (integer) degrees to rotate tick text by
-                top: .71em // optional (integer) pixel offset from top of tick text to tick line }
+                top: .71em // optional (integer/string) offset from top of tick text to tick line }
         },
         source: "time" // required (string) specifies key in data to be used for axis